DavidGriffith/minipro-import-test/README.md

 Since minipro does not yet make official releases with version numbers and tags, you have to choose a specific git commit to build.
 Open the minipro.spec file and adapt the "commit" and "commitdate" definitions.
-You can get these either with `git log` or from the github project page.
+You can get these either with `git log` or from the Gitlab project page.

-Then use these commands to download the source tarballs from github and build the package:
+Then use these commands to download the source tarballs from Gitlab and build the package:

 ```nohighlight